aros-development-team/AROS/workbench/network/stacks/AROSTCP/bsdsocket/Readme.md

 - **Memory-pressure safety.** Because `M_WAIT` can fail (§3.3), socket-layer and protocol allocation sites NULL-check and return `ENOBUFS` rather than dereferencing `NULL`.
-- **Input bounds validation.** Header and length fields are validated against the actual packet bounds before use: the IPv6 extension-header walk bounds the running offset and caps the header count (`ip6_input.c`), UDP6 validates `uh_ulen` before using it as the checksum span (`udp6_usrreq.c`), TCP option parsing bounds each option length against the remaining bytes (`tcp_dooptions`), and the resolver bounds DNS answer parsing (`getanswer`: `MAXADDRS`/`eom` guards) and query construction (`res_mkquery`).
+- **Input bounds validation.** Header and length fields are validated against the actual packet bounds before use: the IPv6 extension-header walk bounds the running offset, validates each option/header length against the packet, and caps the header count, rejecting or reporting malformed options per RFC 8200 (§6.4, `ip6_input.c`), UDP6 validates `uh_ulen` before using it as the checksum span
+  (`udp6_usrreq.c`), TCP option parsing bounds each option length against the remaining bytes (`tcp_dooptions`), and the resolver bounds DNS answer parsing (`getanswer`: `MAXADDRS`/`eom` guards) and query construction (`res_mkquery`).